TIBCOSoftware/js-visualize/Readme.md

  - Run index.html from the pages folder to navigate and view the Visualize.js API code samples.

- - Note: You'll want to make sure the fiddle you are running point to the location you have JRS installed for Visualize.js.
+ - Note: You'll want to make sure the fiddles you are running point to the location you have JRS installed for Visualize.js.
 	This is usually on localhost:8080 - "http://localhost:8080/jasperserver-pro/client/visualize.js"